July 24, 2025

 PGM refining involves classical and advanced methods.
 Classical refining processes are based on PGM chloride chemistry, including precipitation, redissolution, and thermal reduction.
 However, these methods often result in poor initial yields and lengthy refining times.

-Crundwell et al. classify PGM refining techniques based on their method of separating platinum and palladium.
-Major South African companies use different methods: Lonmin Platinum employs precipitation, Anglo Platinum uses solvent extraction, and Impala Platinum relies on ion-exchange .
+Crundwell et al. classify PGM refining techniques by the method used to separate platinum and palladium.
+Major South African companies use different methods: Lonmin Platinum employs precipitation, Anglo Platinum uses solvent extraction, and Impala Platinum relies on ion-exchange.
 Other notable processes include:

 Non-Smelter-Based Processes

-Several non-smelter-based processes are developed for PGM extraction:
+Several non-smelter-based processes have been developed for PGM extraction:

 Conclusions

 The processing of PGMs involves complex and varied methods tailored to the specific mineralogical and chemical characteristics of the ores.
 Advances in refining technologies, including solvent extraction, molecular recognition, and non-smelter-based processes, continue to enhance the efficiency and yield of PGM recovery.
-The choice of process is influenced by the ore composition, the desired purity of the final product, and economic considerations.
+The ore composition influences the choice of process, the desired purity of the final product, and economic considerations.
 As global demand for PGMs remains strong, ongoing research and development are crucial for improving processing techniques and addressing the challenges of PGM extraction and refining.